-4. The purpose of this Order is to rescind and update outdated Waste Discharge Requirements (WDRs) that apply to the operation, closure, post-closure maintenance, and monitoring of Solid Waste Management Units (SWMUs or WMUs) at the site.
-The Dow site contains 25 closed

-WMUs and one active WMU (the Northeast Landfill).
-The provisions of these WDRS will ensure that Dow contains and captures any constituents of concern (COC) from these WMUs to prevent their migration and to ensure the protection of human health and the environment.
+4. The purpose of this Order is to rescind and update outdated Waste Discharge Requirements (WDRs) that apply to the operation, closure, post-closure maintenance, and monitoring of 25 Solid Waste Management Units (SWMUs or WMUs) at the site.
+The Dow site contains 24 closed WMUs and one inactive but unclosed WMU (the Northeast Landfill).
+The provisions of these WDRs will ensure that Dow manages constituents of concern (COC) from these WMUs to prevent their migration and to ensure the protection of human health and the environment.

-- 5. This Order rescinds WDR Order No. R2-2002-0007, and updates the status and requirements for 25 closed SWMUs summarized in Table 3 below (Finding 27).
-This WDR Order and the attached Self-Monitoring Program incorporates post-closure maintenance and monitoring requirements for the closed SWMUs, and requires a closure plan for the Northeast Landfill. - This WDR Order does not affect Site Cleanup Requirements Order No. R2-2002-0014, which requires cleanup of groundwater contamination that is not directly associated with the SWMUs covered under WDRs.
+- 5. This Order rescinds WDR Order No. R2-2002-0007 and updates the status and requirements for 25 closed SWMUs summarized in Table 3 below (Finding 27).
+This WDR Order and the attached Self-Monitoring Program incorporates post-closure maintenance and monitoring requirements for the closed SWMUs and requires submittal of a closure plan for the Northeast Landfill. - 6.
+This WDR Order does not affect Site Cleanup Requirements Order No. R2-2002-0014, which requires cleanup of groundwater contamination that is not directly associated with the WMUs covered under WDRs.